digital-raven/raven/docs/user-guide.md

 Nintendo's legal battles against it.
 You may use this

 ## PDF
-The evince program is installed for viewing PDFs.
+The `evince` program is installed for viewing PDFs.
+It will launch automatically if you double click on the file, or launch it through the terminal window.

-If you need to sign a pdf or otherwise write on it, use the xournal program.
+If you need to sign a pdf or otherwise write on it, use the `xournal` program.

 If you need to append pdf files together then you can use the qpdf program.
 Here is an example which appends one pdf to another and saves the result.